mujtabach2/chess-hub/README.md

 Our project is a chess application built using Java Web Applications and HTML/CSS/JS.
 It allows players to play chess with another player or a computer, as well as solving chess puzzles.
 The server utilizes WebSockets for the online component along with HTML, CSS, and JavaScript for client-side interaction across all modes.
 The primary goal of this project is to implement everything we learnt in this course into a full stack web application.

-#### Disclaimer: This is a project that we did as part of a university assignment.
-DO NOT COPY THIS.

 ## Group Members

 * [Kershan Arulneswaran](https://github.com/Koops0) - Websockets, Server, Online Multiplayer, Chess Moves, Comments, Readme and Video Demo